Kuxry/ComGTIR/README.md

 bash scripts/test_tir.sh
 ```

-if you want to rerank the top-k candidates, using CLIP, you can run the following command:
+If you want to rerank the top-k candidates, using CLIP, you can run the following command:

 ```bash
 bash scripts/test_tir_clip_rerank.sh
 ```

-if you want to rerank the top-k candidates, using BLIP(itm), you can run the following command:
+If you want to rerank the top-k candidates, using BLIP(itm), you can run the following command:

 ```bash
 bash scripts/test_tir_blip_rerank.sh